bhargav-kulkarni/Internship-2023/shubham/README.md

  npm start
 ```

-- Project is used basic understanding of Redux in react
+- Project is used for basic understanding of Redux in react

 ---

 # News App
-- It is used for get Daily news
+- It is used for getting Daily news
 - open project in Visiual studio
 - Run it